CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-spl-implement-ci-cd-hol1-ex-1.md

    ![](media/error_1.jpg)

 (i).
 Scroll up within the terminal to locate the highlighted link.
-Click on the link and choose the It's used in test option.
-Then, select Allow me to expose secrets to proceed.
+Click on the link and choose the **It's used in tests** option.
+Then, select **Allow me to expose this secret** to proceed.

    ![](media/link.jpg)